Judekeyser/tail_rec/README.md

 *may not expect* stackoverflows.
 But usually you cannot guarantee it.
 For example, finding cycles in a graph may be done in a tail recursive way without optimization, and everything will just work fine!
-Until the client pushes an too large input...
+Until the client pushes a too large input...

 In those cases, you have to make a choice that goes beyond the scope of performance: